 This one might seem obvious, but it’s the most common mistake horse owners make.
 When you groom your horse with a dirty brush, you’re just moving dirt, oil, and grime right back onto their coat.
 It completely defeats the purpose of your hard work and can even contribute to skin problems.
 Think of it like washing your face with a dirty cloth.
 To get the best results, your tools need to be clean.
 Make it a habit to knock out loose hair and dirt from your brushes after every grooming session.
 A quick, regular clean will keep your grooming supplies in top shape and your horse’s coat healthier.

-Pick the Right Brush for the Job
+Grabbing the Wrong Brush for the Task

 Using a body brush to get through a muddy, matted coat is like trying to chop a carrot with a butter knife.
 It just won’t work well.
 Every brush in your kit has a specific purpose, and using the right one for the task at hand is essential for effective grooming.
 A curry comb is designed to loosen deep-seated dirt, a dandy brush flicks it away, and a body brush brings out the shine.
 Choosing the right brush depends on your horse's coat texture, their sensitivity, and even the season.
 Using the wrong tool isn’t just inefficient; it can also be uncomfortable for your horse.
 Make sure you’re matching the brush to the job for a comfortable and productive grooming session.